These are the best places to travel this summer

 Despite its small size, Tunisia shelters many treasures recognized by UNESCO – eight cultural sites and a national park.
-This is in addition to a plethora of historical monuments and towns full of architectural wonders which reveal the country’s fascinating mix of Berber, Phoenician, Roman, Byzantine, Arab, and French influences.
+This is in addition to a plethora of historical monuments and towns full of architectural wonders that reveal the country’s fascinating mix of Berber, Phoenician, Roman, Byzantine, Arab and French influences.

 Tunisia also stands out for the diversity of its landscape.
-The lush hills and agricultural plains of the north make way for endless rows of olive groves in the center of the country, while the arid south is painted with mystical desert vistas.
+Lush hills and agricultural plains of the north make way for endless rows of olive groves in the country's center, while the arid south is painted with mystical desert vistas.

-Exciting new initiatives in sustainable and cultural tourism have sprung up in recent years, enticing visitors away from the beach resorts and into spice markets, olive groves, wineries, and artisans’ workshops to sample Tunisia’s many gastronomic delights and learn about its traditional handicrafts.
+Exciting new initiatives in sustainable and cultural tourism have sprung up in recent years, enticing visitors away from the beach resorts and into spice markets, olive groves, wineries, and artisans’ workshops to sample Tunisia’s many culinary delights and learn about its traditional Tunisian handicrafts.

-Tunisia is also easy on the wallet for those traveling on a budget, with plenty of upscale options for those who prefer a spot of luxury.
+Tunisia is also great for those traveling on a budget, with plenty of upscale options for those who prefer a spot of luxury.

 When should I go to Tunisia?

-Summer is peak season when beachside resorts fill up with sun-seeking tourists.
-This is also the hottest time of year, with average temperatures rising to the mid-30℃ (mid-90s ℉).
+Summer is peak season when beachside resorts fill up with tourists.
+This is also the hottest time of year, with average temperatures rising to the mid-30℃ (mid-90℉).
 Days are a bit cooler in the spring and autumn – consider a visit during these seasons if you plan to explore the sights.
-Even in winter, temperatures remain relatively mild, especially in the south where days are warm, but nights can get nippy.
+Even in winter, temperatures remain relatively mild, especially in the south where days are warm, but nights can get chilly.

-Summer is also when music lovers flock to the international festivals of Carthage, Hammamet, Sousse and Dougga which showcase open air concerts in atmospheric settings.
+Summer is also when music lovers flock to international festivals in Carthage, Hammamet, Sousse and Dougga, which showcase open air concerts in atmospheric settings.

-During the holy month of Ramadan, restaurants and cafes close their shutters during the day but reopen at nightfall after the breaking of the fast, often until the small hours.
-Though everyday life slows down, visiting during Ramadan provides the chance to experience the nightly festive atmosphere.
+During the holy month of Ramadan, restaurants and cafés close during the day but reopen at nightfall after the breaking of the fast, often staying open until the late hours.
+Though everyday life slows down then, visiting during Ramadan lets you experience the nightly festive atmosphere.

 How much time should I spend in Tunisia?

-If you have only a weekend, two to three days could be enough for a quick introduction to Tunis as well as the chic coastal city of La Marsa, and romantic Sidi Bou Saïd, both situated on the outskirts of the capital.
+If you have only a weekend, two to three days can be enough for a quick introduction to Tunis as well as the chic coastal city of La Marsa and romantic Sidi Bou Saïd, both situated on the outskirts of the capital.

-But at least a week is needed to browse the souqs and markets of Tunis’ 7th century medina, explore the vast archaeological site at Carthage, and take a beach break in Hammamet followed by a seafood lunch at a waterside bistro.
-This also leaves time to shop for traditional ceramics in Nabeul, or a side trip to take in the ruins of ancient Roman Dougga.
+But you'll need at least a week to browse the souqs and markets of Tunis’ 7th century medina, explore the vast archaeological site at Carthage and take a beach break in Hammamet followed by a seafood lunch at a waterside bistro.
+This also leaves time to shop for traditional ceramics in Nabeul or a side trip to take in the ruins of ancient Roman Dougga.

-With 10 days to two weeks, you can make your way to Sousse to discover its historical 9th century medina, marvel at the great mosque of Kairouan, and the magnificent Roman amphitheater at El Jem.
-Head further south for a break on the sandy beaches of the island of Djerba before rounding off your Tunisian adventure in the desert landscapes of the south.
+With 10 days to two weeks, you can make your way to Sousse to discover its historical 9th century medina and marvel at the great mosque of Kairouan and the magnificent Roman amphitheater at El Jem.
+Then you can head further south for a break of the island of Djerba's sandy beaches before rounding out your Tunisian adventure in the desert landscapes of the south.

 Is it easy to get to and around Tunisia?